yakovmanshin/YMFF/README.md

     // `resolver` references one or more feature flag stores. private static var resolver = FeatureFlagResolver(configuration: .init(stores: [
         // If you want to change feature flag values from within your app, you’ll need at least one mutable store.
+        // `RuntimeOverridesStore` is a YMFF-supplied object.
+It stores modified values until the app restarts.
         .mutable(RuntimeOverridesStore()),
-        // `MyFeatureFlagStore.shared` conforms to `FeatureFlagStoreProtocol`.
+        // `MyFeatureFlagStore.shared` is your object, conforming to `FeatureFlagStoreProtocol`.
         .immutable(MyFeatureFlagStore.shared),
     ]))

     // Feature flags are initialized with three pieces of data:
-    // a key string, the default value (used as fallback
+    // a key string, the default (fallback) value, and the resolver.
-    // when all feature flag stores fail to provide one), and the resolver.
     @FeatureFlag("promo_enabled", default: false, resolver: resolver)
     static var promoEnabled

-    // Feature flags aren't limited to booleans.
-You can use any type of value.
+    // Feature flags aren’t limited to booleans.
+You can use any type of value!
     @FeatureFlag("number_of_banners", default: 3, resolver: resolver)
     static var numberOfBanners

-    // Sometimes it may be convenient to transform the raw value—the one you receive from the store—
+    // Advanced: Sometimes you want to map raw values from the store
-    // to the native value—the one used in your app.
+    // to native values used in your app. `MyFeatureFlagStore` below
-    // In the following example, `MyFeatureFlagStore` stores values as strings, but the app uses an enum.
+    // stores values as strings, while the app uses an enum.
-    // To switch between the types, you use a `FeatureFlagValueTransformer`.
+    // To switch between them, you use a `FeatureFlagValueTransformer`.
     @FeatureFlag(
         "promo_unit_kind",
         FeatureFlagValueTransformer { string in